 Griffin, Susan.
 “To Love the Marigold: The Politics of Imagination,’ Whole Earth Review., No. 89, Spring 1996, 60-67.
 Re-published as “Can Imagination Save Us?
 Thinking About the Future with Beginners Mind,” in the Utne Reader, July/August, 1996, 43-46.

-A truly inspiring article about the powers of shared imagination.
+A truly inspiring article about the powers of imagination.

 Quinn, Daniel.
 Ishmael.
 New York: Bantam Books, 1992.
 Quinn, Daniel.
 Ishmael.
 New York: Bantam Books, 1992.

 Guaranteed to rattle your pre-conceived notions about "mother culture."
-The sequel, My Ishamel is also recommended.
+The sequel, My Ishmael is also recommended.

 There is no one single academic database on art and ecology or art and the environment, but the following arts article databases available to Carnegie Mellon users are possible starting points.
-Ask at the Arts Reference desk for assistance.
+Ask if you have questions.

 Arts: Search (Design)